 Entrenching government on behalf of critical infrastructure security is a step backward toward viewing large enterprises as "utilities," hampering both industry growth and security.
 In electricity, for example, mandates to supposedly enhance "reliability" can impair operation of the infrastructure itself.
 The blackouts of 2003 served to justify renewed calls for enhanced eminent domain powers to seize land for transmission lines.
-In such cases, we see the idea of central regulatory control of critical infrastructure proposed in the name of security and reliability without sufficient regard for the broader consequences to either security or industry viability itself. - Wayne Crews

-Technical matters

-involving secure

-infrastructure

-design, such as
+In such cases,

-backup, redundancy,

-duplication of data

-and network pathways,

-are the province of the
+Technical matters involving secure infrastructure design, such as backup, redundancy, duplication of data and network pathways, are the province of the private sector.

-private sector.